Sometimes the stories are attached to people I pass on the street.

 the aisle.
 It had a lot of biblical quotations on it.

-She told me that she had a vision from God who was sending down a doozy of an earth quake.
+“He told me that he is sending down a doozy of an earth quake”

 I don’t think I will see the woman with the witch hat again, but I have the story.

-She was dripping with stories.
-She was frosted with stoies.
+I could see she was dripping with stories.
 She was festooned with stories.

-The story got up on it’s hind legs and asked me for a cigarette.
+One story got up on it’s hind legs and whispered something at me in a raspy voice. .

-The story nearly jumped in my net.
+The story wanted to jump in my net.
 It didn’t need the slightest persuasion.